molily/molily.de/_posts/2019-02-03-testing-angular.md

 When writing multiple specs in one suite, you quickly realize that the _Arrange_ phase is similar or even identical across these specs.
 For example, when testing the `CounterComponent`, the _Arrange_ phase always consists of creating an instance of the class and rendering the Component into the document.

 This setup is repeated over and over, so it should be defined once at a central place.
 You could simply write a `setup` function and call it at the beginning of each spec.
 But using Jasmine, you can declare code that is called before and after each spec, or before and after all specs.

-Fur this purpose, there are four functions: `beforeEach`, `afterEach`, `beforeAll` and `afterAll`.
+For this purpose, there are four functions: `beforeEach`, `afterEach`, `beforeAll` and `afterAll`.
 They are called inside of a `describe` block, just like `it`.
 They expect one parameter, a function that is called at the given stages.

 ```typescript
 describe('Suite description', () => {